regarmukesh3g/DogBreedClassifier/README.md

     - To train and save the model.
 You can skip this as trained data is not in the repository.<br>
         `python dog_app.py`
-    - To run validation on existing data as we don't have validation data available we will take from training dataset and verify.<br>
+    - To run the webapp run below command.<br>
-        `python predict.py <image_path>`
+        `python webapp/run.py>`

+    - Open http://0.0.0.0:3001 on your computer and upload picture of a dog to predict it's breed.

 ### Results <a name='Results'>: